bukhorizainun/rcfd-buoyant-jet/ar/README.md

 # Conversational Scientific Poster System — *Data-based Numerical Simulation of Buoyant Jet Flow*

-A browser-only **WebAR + conversational research** experience for the master's-thesis poster *Data-based Numerical Simulation of Buoyant Jet Flow* (Step 1: CFD reference, recurrence-CFD workflow, face-swap-diffusion sweep).
+A browser-only WebAR + conversational research experience for the master's-thesis poster *Data-based Numerical Simulation of Buoyant Jet Flow* (Step 1: CFD reference, recurrence-CFD workflow, face-swap-diffusion sweep).

-It is more than an interactive poster — it behaves like an **AI research companion embedded in the poster**: visitors can talk to it, get layered explanations (intuition → CFD → maths), explore "what-if" flow scenarios, and dig into hierarchical hotspots.
+It is an interactive poster — it behaves like an AI research companion embedded in the poster: visitors can talk to it, get layered explanations (intuition → CFD → maths), explore "what-if" flow scenarios, and dig into hierarchical hotspots.
 No backend, no build step, no framework; it deploys straight to GitHub Pages and everything runs client-side.

-Scan the printed poster → the camera locks on → CFD animations, a 3D buoyant-jet model, a parameter dashboard, a timeline, glowing hotspots and the **offline conversational assistant** appear on top of it.
+Scan the printed poster → the camera locks on → CFD animations, a 3D buoyant-jet model, a parameter dashboard, a timeline, glowing hotspots and the offline conversational assistant appear on top of it.

 > Author: **Mochamad Bukhori Zainun** (k12438440) · Supervisor: **Prof. Stefan Pirker**
 > Department of Particulate Flow Modelling, JKU Linz.